 Diving Bunaken on a Passport to Paradise

 Choosing where to go on your next scuba diving vacation is not always easy but with a Passport to Paradise in North Sulawesi, you don’t need to choose!
-Explore all of North Sulawesi’s best diving locations in one phenomenal trip: Manado Bay and Bunaken, Bangka Island and the Lembeh Strait.
+Explore all of North Sulawesi’s best diving locations in one phenomenal trip: Dive Manado Bay and Bunaken, then try your hand at diving Bangka Island and then finally the Lembeh Strait.
 Explore everything from walls, to kaleidoscopic reefs through to the world’s most famous muck diving.

 Murex Manado Resort is located on the seafront of Manado Bay where we spend our afternoon’s muck and critter diving.
 In the mornings we take two dive trips to the incredible reef and wall sites in the Bunaken Marine Park which is just a short boat ride away.
 Murex Bangka Resort is our “Robinson Crusoe” tropical beach resort where hammocks and sundowners rule the day – when you’re not diving!
 Bangka’s stunning soft coral reefs are home to some of Indonesia’s most sought after critters and resting white tip reef sharks and schooling fish are regular sightings here too.
 Lembeh Resort is located on tropical Lembeh Island and the Lembeh Strait is home to some of the rarest and most unique marine species on the planet – underwater photographers will be in their element here where every dive reveals a treasure trove of critters.